Victims' rights

 Your rights in the criminal justice system

-You can expect to be told:
+You have a right to be told:

 • the progress of the police investigation, unless this may jeopardise the investigation